Barbless Circle Hooks

 Fishing With Barbless Circle Hooks

 One of the most important things we can do as saltwater anglers is, do what we can to ensure that the fish we catch and release are not harmed during the process.
-That is why we became the first offshore charter boat in the Gulf of Mexico to use barb-less circle hooks.
+That is why we became the first offshore charter boat in the Gulf of Mexico to offer you a barb-less circle hook alternative.

 We Love Using Barb-less Hooks